claustres/mether/README.md

 * Matter, any substance made up of elementary building blocks such as quarks.
 * Ether, a postulated medium for the propagation of non-mechanical interactions.

 A Mether is also a communal or 'Friendship' drinking vessel from the Celtic tradition, visitors were formally welcomed in 'peace and friendship' with a mether, just like we want to welcome you to this community.
 While the original utility of analogies was generative – producing a model that explained how it works - the analogy is also useful to communicate to new comers or non-developers about the project.

+## Objectives

 Usually, applications are designed to be deployed knowing the state of the underlying infrastructure.
+This means that each time the state of the infrastructure changes the application configuration needs to be updated, leading to what is commonly refered as the "configuration hell".

 Mether provides a new paradigm where the application "shapes" the infrastructure as required just like a man shapes the physical world to create his tools.
-It means that Mether is a stateless infrastructure.
+It means that Mether is a stateless infrastructure that auto-detect, auto-configure, auto-respond, auto-heal.

 ## Basic concepts